 pet releaWhether for the Fourth of July, New Year’s Eve, or another celebration, many dog owners deal with howling, barking, and generally anxious dogs during fireworks.
 It’s even largely believed that Independence Day is the day when the highest number of dogs run away.
 But just what are the dogs afraid of?

 “It can be the smell.
-It can be the noise and the flashes of the light,” says Judy Morgan, DVM, of Dr. Judy Morgan’s Naturally Healthy Pets based in Woodstown, New Jersey.
+It can be the noise and the flashes of the light,” says Woodstown, New Jersey-based Dr. Judy Morgan, DVM, of Dr. Judy Morgan’s Naturally Healthy Pets.
 Your dog may “tremble, shake, shiver, howl, and bark — some of them get frantic.”

 If you are unsure of how your new dog might react, Morgan says that pups that don’t cope well during thunderstorms are likely to get scared of fireworks.
 The good news is that there are steps you can take to help your dog.
 Here are nine expert-approved tips to prevent your dog from freaking out during fireworks.

 “First of all, don’t take your dogs to fireworks shows,” says Morgan.
 “And don’t leave them outside during fireworks.”
 Keeping your dog inside on the evening in question is the best idea, especially if you fear they might not react well.

 2. Make Sure Your Pet Has Proper ID